mailgun/holster/README.md

         // Items in the cache will not be expired until this completes without error case <-time.Tick(syncInterval):
             // Each() uses FanOut() to run several of these concurrently, in this
-            // example we are capped at running 10 concurrently cache.Each(10, func(key inteface{}, value interface{}) error {
+            // example we are capped at running 10 concurrently, Use 0 or 1 if you
+            // don't need concurrent FanOut
+            cache.Each(10, func(key inteface{}, value interface{}) error {
                 item := value.(Item)
                 return db.ExecuteQuery("insert into tbl (id, field) values (?, ?)",
                     item.Id, item.Field)
             })
-        case <-time.Tick(time.Second * 5):
+        // Periodically send stats about the cache case <-time.Tick(time.Second * 5):
             stats := cache.GetStats()
             metrics.Gauge(metrics.Metric("demo", "cache", "size"), int64(stats.Size), 1)